-Ashley joined Avi and Neal in 2016 after graduating from Western Oregon University in Monmouth, Oregon, with a degree in music performance and an emphasis in American Sign Language.
-Ashley was born and raised in Anchorage, along with her five siblings.
-Her mother and Avi have been good friends since meeting in a high school youth symphony, and Ashley came to know Neal and Avi through that friendship.
+Ashley joined Avi and Neal in 2016 after graduating from Western Oregon University with a degree in music performance.
+Ashley was born and raised in Anchorage, Alaska and is the eldest of her six siblings.
+Her mother and Avi are long-time friends and met in a youth symphony in high school.